 This command allows a user to publish various structured and unstructured messages, including:

 - RFC 822 formatted GCN circular

 - An XML formatted GCN/VOEvent notice

-- Unstructured messages such as byte-encoded or JSON-serializable data.
+- Unstructured messages such as JSON-serializable data.

 Structured messages such as GCN circulars and VOEvents are published as JSON-formatted text.